amplience/dc-demostore-core/README.md

 In your `.env.local` at the root of the project replace the current line of `NEXT_PUBLIC_DEMOSTORE_CONFIG_JSON` with your item from the automation. (.env.local file format)

-> Note: You will have to stop your server and run `npm run dev` again to see the change.
+> Note: Reloading your page in development mode should be enough to take the new values into account.

 ### Vercel